13 Best Elderly Footwear Options for Fall Prevention in 2026

 Why podiatrists recommend it

-Dr. Oldani identifies the Addiction Walker 2 as a prototypical walking shoe, particularly valuable for patients with low to neutral arches.
-The Extended Progressive Diagonal Rollbar (PDRB) guides your stride and supports natural motion throughout your body.
-This shoe earned both the APMA Seal of Acceptance and PDAC A5500 certification, qualifying for diabetic Medicare coverage.
-Testing results show exceptional stability with the highest possible torsional rigidity score of 5 out of 5, making it ideal for seniors who need dependable footing.
+Dr. Oldani identifies the Addiction Walker 2 as a solid walking shoe for patients with low to neutral arches.
+Its Extended Progressive Diagonal Rollbar guides your stride and supports natural motion.
+The shoe earned both the APMA Seal of Acceptance and PDAC A5500 certification, qualifying for diabetic Medicare coverage.
+Tests show the highest possible torsional rigidity score of 5 out of 5, making it a good choice for seniors who need dependable footing.

 Best for elderly users